Umbilical hernia repairA fast and effective procedure to help get you back to everyday activity

 Getting you on your way to recovery

-Umbilical hernia repair surgery is a straightforward procedure that takes around 20-30 minutes and can be carried out as an open or laparoscopic (keyhole) procedure.
+Umbilical hernia repair surgery is a straightforward procedure that takes around 20 to 30 minutes and can be carried out as an open or laparoscopic (keyhole) procedure.
 It is usually possible to go home on the same day.
 Your Consultant will discuss your best options for treatment during your initial consultation.

 Prices & payment